TRIQS/dft_tools/doc/interface.rst

   * `lda_subgrp`: We store all data in subgroups of the hdf5 arxive.
 For the main data that is needed for the DMFT loop, we use the subgroup specified by this optional parameter.
-    The default value `SumK_LDA` is used as the subgroup name.
+    The default value `lda_input` is used as the subgroup name.
-  * `symm_subgrp`: In this subgroup we store all the data for applying the symmetry operations in the DMFT loop.
-The default value is `SymmCorr`.
+  * `symmcorr_subgrp`: In this subgroup we store all the data for applying the symmetry operations in the DMFT loop.
+The default value is `lda_symmcorr_input`.
   * `repacking`: If true, and the hdf5 file already exists, the system command :program:`h5repack` is invoked.
 This command ensures a minimal file size of the hdf5 file.
 The default value is `False`.
 If you wish to use this, ensure